2000 European Grand Prix: Background

 The 2000 European Grand Prix was the sixth of seventeen races in the 2000 Formula One World Championship and the ninth event in the series' history.
 It was held at the 13-turn 4.556 mi Nürburgring in the German town of Nürburg, Rhineland-Palatinate on 21 May 2000, having been moved to May from September due to the inclusion of the to the calendar.
+It was the fifth European Grand Prix to happen at the Nürburgring.
 Sole tyre supplier Bridgestone brought the Soft and Extra Soft dry compound tyres as well as the soft and hard wet-weather compounds to the event.

 Michael Schumacher led the World Drivers' Championship with 36 championship points entering the race.
 Mika Häkkinen of McLaren was second with 22 championship points, and his teammate David Coulthard was third, another two championship points behind.
 Rubens Barrichello in the second Ferrari was fourth with 13 championship points and Williams' Ralf Schumacher was fifth with 12 championship points.
 Ferrari (49 championship points) led McLaren by seven championship points in the World Constructors' Championship.
 Williams was third with 15 championship points.
 Jordan and Benetton competed for fourth place.

 After the Spanish Grand Prix on 7 May 2000, the teams conducted in-season testing to prepare for the event.
 The McLaren, Sauber, Benetton, Jordan, Arrows, British American Racing (BAR) and Williams teams tested at the Circuito de Jerez between 9 and 11 May.
 Coulthard missed the test to rest after suffering three broken ribs in a plane crash in Lyon.
 His teammate Häkkinen led the first day of testing and BAR driver Ricardo Zonta led the second.
 Alexander Wurz set the fastest lap for the Benetton team on the final day.
 The Prost team tested the AP03's aerodynamic components over three days at the Circuit de Nevers Magny-Cours with driver Nick Heidfeld.
 Luca Badoer spent three days at the Fiorano Circuit practising pit stops and testing the F1-2000's aerodynamic and mechanical setups.
 At the Mugello Circuit, Barrichello tested a new engine and tyres for the car.